Ambassadors For Humanity 2025–2026 A 6-month group journey to cultivate what makes you human & share it with your world

 Values

 The following values are the foundation for all my work.
 If these don't resonate with you, then we may not be a match.
 Of course, these values are always a work in progress.
 If something about them doesn’t feel right, or if you have ideas for improvement, I would love to hear from you.
 Message me on Telegram or through the contact form.
-If it ever feels like the facilitator(s) don't live up to these values, I welcome you to tell us.

 1. Authenticity: Everyone's invited to verbally, physically, and emotionally express themselves.
 We can play with our expression without justifying ourselves, yet we strive to do so in a way that’s considerate of other people.